Ensembl/plant-scripts/pangenes/README.md

     Oryza_sativa.IRGSP-1.0.chr1.fa.gz
     Oryza_sativa.IRGSP-1.0.chr1.gff.gz

-In order to analyze these files and define a pan-gene set you can start with:
+In order to analyze these files and define a **core** pangene set you can start with:

     perl get_pangenes.pl -d ../files/test_rice